 Quinn's face flushes, and her eyes fall to the floor.
 "Six," she admits under her breath.

 "You've got a problem, Quinn," she tells her friend seriously.
-Going to see Rachel's show on opening night was one thing—hell, Santana had been sitting right beside Quinn, beaming from ear to ear when Rachel had taken the stage—and she can even understand going back to see a second performance, after the cast settled in and got over their opening night jitters, but six times?
+Going to see Rachel's show on opening night was one thing—hell, Santana had been sitting right beside Quinn, beaming from ear-to-ear when Rachel had taken the stage—and she can even understand going back to see a second performance after the cast had settled in and gotten over their opening night jitters, but six times?
 "Am I gonna hafta go full-on intervention on your ass?"

-She expects to see the eyebrow arch, and the cold-bitch glare that Quinn perfected long ago and can still call up in a heartbeat.
+Santana expects to see the eyebrow arch and the cold, bitch glare that Quinn had perfected long ago and can still call up in a heartbeat.
 She expects to hear the tired old excuses about friendship and support and enjoying the arts and free tickets.
 She doesn't expect Quinn to laugh.
 "You really don't," she says with a wide, happy smile.